If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Nowadays, there are four playable options.
 Three are in the deck, the last one can be added in very specific metagames:

-• Life from the Loam.
+- Life from the Loam.
 In terms of enabling dredge chains, Loam is the weakest card from this section, but it does much more than just being a dredger.
 It creates card advantage, which means our Conflagrate is far more deadly.
 It secures land drops, making multispelling in later turns much easier and flashbacking multiple Lava Darts in mid game is more manageable.
 It’s a dredger that can bin itself – super important in longer, low-resource games.
 It’s also a sorcery that works beautifully with the Arclight Phoenix engine.
-I’m still not sure whether to play three or four copies (and eleven or twelve dredgers total), and we’ll probably never know for sure which number is better.
-Since I wanted to pack a bunch of different cards in the deck, something needed to be trimmed, that’s why I have only three Loams.
+After serious testing I’m pretty sure that Loam should always be played as a 4-off and if you want to play eleven Dredgers, Golgari Thug is a much better cut instead.

 Enablers